bbauska/thom/README.md

 with a 35% tariff.
 This is nuts and, as I mentioned yesterday, he’s only doing it because it forces leaders of countries around the world to come grovel before him the way he’d always hoped the guys on Wall Street and in New York high society would do (but they refused).
 Trump’s fragile ego has become a wrecking ball that threatens a second Republican Great Depression.
-Buckle up…
+Buckle up…</p>

-— Where are the 4,725 Epstein wire transfers that Trump, Noem, and Bondi are hiding?
-That’s the question my senator, Ron Wyden, wants answers to.
+<p>Where are the 4,725 Epstein wire transfers that Trump, Noem, and Bondi are hiding?
+That’s the
+question my senator, Ron Wyden, wants answers to.
 He’s unearthed proof that the details of the cash movements totaling over a billion dollars are in the possession of the Trump administration, but they’re not only refusing to release them, they won’t even acknowledge Wyden’s demand for transparency.
 It could, after all, blow open the entire underage sex-trafficking business Epstein was running out of his two homes, each just down the street from his “best friend” Trump’s homes in New York City and Palm Beach.
-We also learned yesterday that the DOJ has been going through the Epstein documents and redacting anything that has to do with Trump.
-Meanwhile, in what’s almost certainly the down payment in the deal Trump’s criminal defense lawyer Todd Blanche worked out with her, Ghislaine Maxwell was moved yesterday from a real women’s prison in Florida to a “minimum security facility” in Texas that’s more like a women’s sorority house.
+We also learned yesterday that the DOJ has been going through the Epstein documents and redacting anything that has to do with Trump.</p>

+<p>Meanwhile, in what’s almost certainly the down payment in the deal Trump’s criminal
+defense lawyer Todd Blanche worked out with her, Ghislaine Maxwell was moved yesterday from a real women’s prison in Florida to a “minimum security facility” in Texas that’s more like a women’s sorority house.
 This is particularly odd since it’s against the law as Allison Gill notes: you can’t put sex offenders into minimum security facilities (because they could represent a threat to the other inmates; the same reason there are no violent offenders there).
 Somebody waived that rule — or Blanche/Noem/Bondi/Trump are ignoring it — and the media’s not even asking who or why.
 The big question now is whether Trump’s base will accept it (Fox already has) when the coverup is complete, Maxwell testifies that he had nothing to do with underage girls but Bill Clinton was sure there, and Trump declares “total transparency.”
-I’m betting, reluctantly, that they will and it’ll all blow over by November, but with this case it’s impossible to know for sure.
+I’m betting, reluctantly, that they will and it’ll all blow over by November, but with this case it’s impossible to know for sure.</p>

+<h2>Geeky Science!</h2>
-— Geeky Science!
-There was a mass die off of Monarch butterflies is 2024 and we now know why.
+<p>There was a mass die off of Monarch butterflies is 2024 and we now know why.
 Over 90 percent of Monarch butterflies that were common across North America just 50 years ago are gone, and there was another mass die-off at a California over-wintering site last December.
 Up until now, nobody has known for sure what’s killing the insects; the main suspects have been pesticides,